Tcarlos/Linux-Knowledge-Base/Testcase 3: Advanced LXC system with 3 node DRBD.md

 ### 3.6.4 Preparing The DRBD Devices

-**Now that the configuration is in place, create the metadata on alpha and bravo**
+**Now that the configuration is in place, create the metadata on livenode5 and livenode6**

     livenode5# drbdadm create-md r0
     Writing meta data...